Saturday, December 21, 2024

 2. Deleting the espressif folder

-If this is your first time installing the ESP32 on Arduino IDE you can ignore this section.
 If you’ve followed the older installation procedure and you’ve manually installed the ESP32 add-on with Git GUI, you need to remove the espressif folder from your Arduino IDE.

 To find your espressif folder and Arduino IDE location (installation path), open your Arduino IDE and go to File > Preferences: